Lisa-ach/Computer-vision-project/Data_processing/README.md

 Multiple processing methods can and are performed on images before applying Feature Extraction techniques.

+Their implementation can be find in the class ImagesProcessing of the file *images_processing_class.py*.
+The file *images_processing.ipynb* allows to try out different parameters for the methods.

 # I. Filters